 - Place your biscuits on a lined baking tray with a little space in between each one.

-- Bake your biscuits in a preheated oven at 170oc (150oc fan assisted) for 10 minutes.
+- Bake your biscuits in the oven for 10 minutes.

 - Remove from the oven and allow to harden a little before placing the biscuits on a cooling rack.

 - Mix the icing and water and whisk for 5 minutes using an electric whisker or longer if doing it manually.